 The types of commercial microwave ovens are generally determined by their watts and cooking power.
 The microwave oven wattage is specifically designed for particular kinds of recipes or foods, and it typically falls into the following categories:

 Commercial microwave ovens that have been labeled as “light duty” will offer you 1,000 watts.
 It’s more powerful than your typical microwave, but it’s the weakest when it comes to “commercial” appliances.

 Such a microwave is great for businesses where you’ll have to use the device around fifty times per day – and only to warm up things like drinks, pastries, or other small items that require heating or light microwaving.

 One example is the Amana RMS10DSA made by Amana Commercial Microwaves.
 It’s very efficient when it comes to defrosting and reheating, and it can reheat both smaller and larger portions.
-These lighter duty models are also generally easier when it comes to the seller shipping them to you because rather then arriving by a freight truck, they generally arrive by packages rather than LTL.
+These lighter-duty models are also generally easier when it comes to the seller shipping them to you because rather than arriving by a freight truck, they generally arrive by packages rather than LTL.

 Medium-Duty Commercial Microwave Ovens

-A good example for the medium-duty commercial microwave oven category would be the Amana HDC182 model, with its 1,800 watt power.
+A good example of the medium-duty commercial microwave oven category would be the Amana HDC182 model, with its 1,800-watt power.
 The cooking power is extremely efficient, and it allows reheating without affecting the taste of the dish.
 It also has a cooking time that reaches 60:00 compared to most commercial microwave ovens that only go up to 35:00.